bioinfo-chru-strasbourg/STARK/services/stark/stark/api/dockerfile/README.md

 >
 > **Note:**
 >
-> - External application as enpoint does not support `--threads` or `--memory`; those resource flags are ignored.
+> - External application as endpoint does not support `--threads` or `--memory`; those resource flags are ignored.
 Thread count only affects the task-spooler slot count (`-N`).
 > - The external application must already be running.
 > - For RPC application, "id" is required in command JSON parameters.
 JSON RPC version is an option (e.g. `"jsonrpc": "2.0"`)